Skip to content

 When Will the Next Big Earthquake Strike?

 In this L.A.
-Times article, experts paint a clear (and unsettling) picture of a big quake waiting to happen.
+Times article Opens a new window, experts paint a clear (and unsettling) picture of a big quake waiting to happen.
 In fact, California earthquakes are inevitable.
 We don’t know when or where, but we do know that an earthquake will happen:

 While it could be nice to say this drought is good news–who doesn’t like a break from earthquakes, right? –it isn’t.
 A drought means that there has been more time for tension to build up in the earth’s crust without a way to relieve the tension: